Enriquito/EKRouter/README.md

-# Q API
+# EKRouter

-Q API is a PHP library for routing and database opperations.
+EKRouter is a PHP library for routing and database opperations.

 ## Routings